-You also want to evaluate the goals that you’ve set on a regular basis.
-You don’t just set them in December and then, next December, say, “Did I make them or not,” right?
-You want to go back on a regular basis and see, “How did I do against them?
+You also want to evaluate the goals that you’ve set regularly.
+Don’t just set them in December and then, next December, say, “Did I make them or not,” right?
+Go back regularly and see, “How did I do against them?
 Do I need to modify them?
 Do I need to make new ones?
-Did I achieve it and now I have to replace it with something new, because I already made it happen?”
+Did I achieve it and now I have to replace it with something new because I already made it happen?”

 We have our goal, but you can’t show up again on April 30th and say, “Oh, I’m not working 8:00 to 6:00.
 Damn, it didn’t work,” right?
 That’s not it.
 You have to then go through and figure out how to get there.
 This is the tactical part of it.
 It’s the timelining part of it.

 Managing your interruptions is going to be something to help you get there.
-There’s some steps you might need to put in place.
-We’re actually going to get to how to do that here in a second, too, but there’s some steps, that you might put in place over time, of some of those things that you want to start to implement.
+There are some steps you might need to put in place.
+We’re going to get to how to do that here in a second, too, but there are some steps, that you might put in place over time, of some of those things that you want to start to implement.
 You don’t have to do it all today.
-We can do it over the next six months, before we get to the 30th.
+We can do it over the next six months before we get to the 30th.

 Next, set your priorities.
 We’re now still trying to reach that goal, right?
 Schedule your God, your family, and your health first.
 This is the other theme from this conference, right?
 Your most valuable asset is your head/your brain, and that comes with a body that you have to take care of.
 It comes with a family that you have to take care of.
 If you are not looking at those things first, all the rest of it doesn’t matter.
 It doesn’t matter, so put those things on your calendar.
 Block them off.
 “Sorry, I can’t have a meeting at three o’clock.
 I’m going to Theo’s soccer game.
 Can’t do it.”